Tomorrow is my 25th birthday and I wrote down some life lessons for my 15-year old self. Ten years have passed since

 You are still quite naive and young, even in your spiritual life and you don’t yet understand how big, glorious and almighty God is.
 He is powerful and sovereign over ALL.
 Over time you will learn to see His hand in everything and every day you will be amazed at how meticulous and in detail God works.
 Your brother, for instance, is not merely your earthly twin brother (who also turns 25 tomorrow), but he is your brother in Christ.
 I know that we are twins for a reason; He has knit us together into the womb, so that into His likeness, we’d grow together as Biblical brother and sister of God.
 I praise God for his role in my life.
 He is a true man of God, a pioneer who God is busy forming into the image of Christ.
 God has made him a brother who above everything, cares about his family’s salvation.
 I can count on him for wisdom from the Holy Spirit, for encouragement late at night over the phone and for accountability in everything I ought to be doing for God.
-Even though by his pure humbleness, he will not like being exposed in my letter, but today is our second birthday ever that is not spent together.
+By his pure humbleness, he will not like being exposed in my letter, but today is our second birthday ever that is not spent together.
 He has been with me every step of the way, literally.
 I thank God for turning him into this man of Christ to build His kingdom.
 What a privilege to say that he is my twin brother and always will be.
 Ten years ago he was rushed to the ICU and walked out alive.
 He miraculously survived 3000 Volts electrical cables through his head.
 You both will eventually learn that his survival was indeed no accident in His big plan.